Scalise critical as shooting stokes fears of rhetoric-fueled violence

 “When liberal leftists support the assassination of President Trump on stage what do you expect to happen."

-President Trump, who visited Scaliise last night at MedStar Washington Hospital Wednesday night, said the Louisiana congresman "is in very tough shape - but he is a real fighter.
+President Trump, who visited Scalise last night at MedStar Washington Hospital Wednesday night, said the Louisiana congressman "is in very tough shape - but he is a real fighter.
 Pray for Steve!"

 Hodgkinson belonged to a Facebook group called "Terminate the Republican Party," and apparently maintained two Facebook pages that featured angry and sometimes violent rants against President Trump.
 He was a volunteer for Sen. Bernie Sanders, the Vermont Independent who called Hodgkinson's rampage a "despicable act."